SpanishFreddy/ULTRAKILL-Demo/README.md

 https://spanishfreddy.github.io/ULTRAKILL-Demo/

 Yes, now you can play Ultrakill on the Web!
-(The progress will not save and there are some Input bugs, but it works)
+(The progress will not save, the store doesn't work and there are some Input bugs, but it works)

 Also, i recomend to not use the CTRL so much, it sometimes close the page, so ye.